 There are plenty of ways to extend an olive branch if it simply cannot be done in person.
 Three of the best options that come to mind are to write a letter, leave a voicemail, or if the person is on the younger side, leave a thoughtful text message.

 If you try to talk to someone in person and they blatantly ignore you, you might automatically freeze and not know what to do.
-Same goes if you try to call someone’s phone and they refuse to answer.
+The same goes if you try to call someone’s phone and they refuse to answer.

 The first great way to apologize to someone like this is to send them a letter.
 This way, they are most likely going to read it, even if they don’t respond.
 It’s also a great opportunity for you to really think about what you want to say, especially if you’re someone like me, who is better at conveying their feelings through written words rather than spoken ones.